-In addition to being intrusive and a privacy risk, trackers are generating additional data traffic.
-They are consuming data/bandwidth which may impair your user experience (loading time, delays) and can be quite expensive (cellular data consumption).
+In addition to being intrusive and a privacy risk, trackers generate additional data traffic.
+They consume data/bandwidth, which may impair your user experience (loading time, delays) and can be quite expensive (cellular data consumption).

 Blocking trackers can also help avoid malware.